Dan Kennedy (soccer)

-Daniel Hoffard Kennedy (born July 22, 1982) is a retired American soccer player who played as goalkeeper.
+Daniel Hoffard Kennedy (born July 22, 1982) is an American former professional soccer player who played as goalkeeper.

 Early life and education

 Kennedy was born July 22, 1982, in Fullerton, California.
 He attended El Dorado High School in Placentia, California and played 3 years for the school's varsity soccer team.

 He attended the University of California, Santa Barbara and was a student-athlete on the UC Santa Barbara Gauchos men's soccer team.
-As a member of the 2004 UCSB team, he participated in the championship match of the 2004 NCAA Division I Men's Soccer Championship, but lost on penalty kicks.
+As a member of the 2004 UCSB team, he participated in the championship match of the 2004 NCAA Division I Men's Soccer Championship but lost on penalty kicks.
 In his four-year career as a starter for UCSB, he appeared in 84 games.

+Career

 Amateur

 During his college years, Kennedy also played with Orange County Blue Star in the USL Premier Development League.
 He played alongside Jürgen Klinsmann, who played under a pseudonym, as well as UCSB teammate Tony Lochhead.
 In two seasons with the club, Kennedy appeared in 21 games.